JMD1986/model_skeleton_project/README.md

 ####1) How many users are there?

+we call the last method on the ID numbers in the user class.
 `
  User.last.id
 => 50
 `

 A user ID is given to each person in the user class.
+50 ids for 50 folks.

 ####2) What are the 5 most expensive items?

+By arranging for the order of the items to be decending we get the most expensive first.
+By limiting it to 5 we just get the top five.

 `[43] pry(main)> Item.order('price DESC').limit(5)
 => [#<Item:0x007fae38cd15e8